-Book 5 is a very different beast to the previous four books of The Analects in that it features a compilation of Confucius’s opinions on a dozen of his disciples and fourteen contemporary and historical figures.
-Continue reading Analects Book 5 presentation
+Book 5 is a very different beast to the previous four books of the Analects.
+Rather than the usual aphorisms of the Master, it features a compilation of Confucius’s opinions on a dozen of his followers and fourteen contemporary and historical figures.

 Zhu Tuo (祝鮀) was a minister of the state of Wei responsible for the administration of its ancestral temple and other ritual matters.
 Confucius probably met him when he visited Wei after leaving his home state of Lu for exile in 496 BCE.